Menu

 Graduate Certificate Programs

-Seton Hall Law offers five online law programs designed specifically for professionals who work in highly regulated fields.
+Seton Hall Law offers four online law programs designed specifically for professionals who work in highly regulated fields.
 The programs are delivered 100% online and can be completed in 24 weeks.
 Each program is divided into three eight-week segments.
 The five Online Graduate Certificate Program choices are:

 The online format offers flexibility for individuals who have commitments that make it difficult for them to attend classes on campus.
 The online graduate certificate courses are taught by the same instructors who teach at the Seton Hall Law campus.